Study in the UK

 Admission & Visa Process

-For students who complete their degree on or after 1 January 2027, the post-study work permit will be issued for 18 months.
-However, PhD Graduates remain eligible for a 3-year stay-back period.
+◉ The Graduate Route currently grants 18-months work permit for Bachelors and Masters graduates, and 3 years for PhD graduates.
 After this period, graduates must switch to another visa category such as the Skilled Worker visa in order to continue to remain in the UK.

-After 5-10 years, you may be able to apply permanently to settle in the UK via ILR.
+You may be able to apply permanently to settle in the UK via the Indefinite Leave to Remain (ILR) after 5-7 years or more.
 This gives you the right to live and work in the UK for as long as you like, and apply for eligible benefits.